-The foregoing committees and such others as are designated by the General President may, with the approval of the General President, utilize the services of the Association's

-General Counsel in the matter of amendments to the Constitution and By-Laws, preparation of resolutions, legal considerations involved in disposition of appeals, et cetera, to the extent such committees may consider necessary or desirable.
+The foregoing committees and such others as are designated by the General President may, with the approval of the General President, utilize the services of the Association's General Counsel in the matter of amendments to the Constitution & By-Laws, preparation of resolutions, legal considerations involved in disposition of appeals, et cetera, to the extent such committees may consider necessary or desirable.

 The General President may appoint such other convention committees for the convention as may be necessary or desirable for the efficient and expeditious conduct of its business.
-Each such committee shall make a report of its deliberations and recommendations to the convention delegates for such consideration and approval as may be required.
+Each such committee shall be appointed in the same manner as parts A-C of this section and make a report of its deliberations and recommendations to the convention delegates for such consideration and approval as may be required.